Home

 1. Begin the pine cone turkey by squeezing some glue onto the point of the pine cone, where the pine cone tapers together to a point.
 Try to find one good protrusion to use and dab it with glue, as shown.

 2. Next, put the red water balloon over the tip of the pine cone which you glued.
-This will be the turkey's waddle.
+This will be the turkey's wattle.
 You can also trim the balloon stem if you need to make it a bit shorter, you don't want it to drag on the ground.

 3. Next, cut out a base for the turkey to balance on.
 This step may not be necessary if the pine cone sits well on its own, but most I found do not.
 Cut the base using black or brown Foamie board, or use some cardboard or stiff card stock.
 Then add glue and sit your pine cone turkey on top, and allow it to dry well.
 A glue gun works best here since it bonds fast and is strong, but only if an adult can do this part.

 5. To make the eyes, use a black marker to draw a dot on two pumpkin seeds.
 Then, put some glue on a leaf of the pine cone above the beak.
 Glue on each eye, as shown below.
+These pictures below make me laugh... the turkey reminds me of Gonzo from the Muppets!

 6. Glue on some craft feathers to make the tail.
 Red, orange, yellow, and browns look the most natural.
 Place the feathers in the leaves of the pine cone, with some glue to secure.